Plan Then Action:High-Level Planning Guidance Reinforcement Learning for LLM Reasoning: Preliminaries and related work

 \subsection{Motivation}

 To address the lack of global guidance in LLM reasoning, which often leads to redundancy or off-topic reasoning, inspired by human thinking habits for complex tasks or problems \citep{kahneman2011thinking,kahneman2013prospect}, we introduce a concise high-level plan $t$ as an outline before generating the detailed CoT $c$ and its corresponding answer.
 Formally, the model’s output can be represented as $\mathfrak{o} = {t, c}$, where $t$ provides the overall problem-solving direction without involving concrete computational steps, and $c$ is then generated conditioned on both the question $q$ and the plan $t$, i.e., $c = \pi_\theta(\cdot \mid q, t)$.
 The CoT $c$ and its final answer are guided by the high-level plan $t$.
-This \textit{plan-then-reason} mechanism equips the reasoning process with global guidance, leading to more concise, and accurate CoT generation.
+This \textit{plan-then-reason} mechanism equips the reasoning process with global guidance, leading to more concise and accurate CoT.

 Therefore, in GRPO optimization (the formulas are shown in Appendix~\ref{sec:grpo}) in our study, the objective goes beyond simply ensuring the correctness of the answer in $\mathfrak{o}$.
 It also includes enhancing the quality of the high-level plan $t$, with the aim of producing $t$ more accurately and effectively.
 By improving $t$, the model receives structured guidance that can better direct the generation of the CoT $c$ and, consequently, the final answer.
-This dual focus ensures that the optimization process not only rewards correct answers but also reinforces the production of high-quality intermediate reasoning, leading to more robust and generalizable reasoning behavior.
+This dual focus rewards correct answers while strengthening high-quality intermediate reasoning, resulting in more robust and generalizable reasoning.